ibm-cloud-docs/mas-ms/support.md

 https://cloud.ibm.com/docs/mas-ms?topic=mas-ms-ssp#access-management-overview

-It is the client's responsibility to ensure once access is no longer required for a user, they remove that user's access using the SSP.
+It is the client's responsibility to ensure once database access is no longer required for a user, they remove that user's access using the SSP.
 {: note}

 ## Summary of MAS-Dedicated Database Access Rules & Guidelines